theNizo/DvorakByNizo/README.md

 On Windows, I'm using it with an [extension](https://github.com/theNizo/NizosUltimateKeyboard) (Note: It will get harder to use other keybeards if you get used to it).
 This is already included in Linux, but can be safely ignored if you wish.

 #### If someone wants to help me with the Linux port, I'd be happy to have some help.
-Of course you'll be mentioned in the credits.
+Of course you'll be mentioned.

 #### If someone wants to port it to macOS (if that's possible), I would like to put it into this Repo with the name "Dvorak by Nizo (ported by ...)".